 Refunds refer to excess amounts of money on your student account after payments are made.
 Excess financial aid money will automatically refund to you.
-The refund process begins on the 3rd day of classes.
+The refund process begins on the 3rd day of classes (or 4th day of classes during the spring term).
 Students with excess payments (money they have put on their account) will not be automatically refunded but can request a refund after the add/drop deadline.

 If you have direct deposit set up, you are likely to receive your excess financial aid money 1-3 days after the refund process begins.
 If you did not set up direct deposit, your money will be mailed in the form of a check to whatever address is listed in your Personal Information on myBYU (allow 10 business days for the check to arrive).

 If it has been longer than 10 business days and you have not seen your refund check, send Enrollment Services a YMessage or call at 801-422-4104.

 Direct deposit is the fastest and simplest way to receive your excess financial aid funds.
 Your refund will be deposited directly into the bank account of your choice in 2-3 business days after refunding begins.

 You will need your bank account and routing number information when setting up direct deposit.